-- (1) A "reasonable accommodation" is an adjustment made to a rule, policy, practice, or service that allows a person with a disability to have equal access to housing assistance. - (a) Examples of reasonable accommodations within the Housing Choice Voucher (HCV) Program may include, but are not limited to, the following: - (i) Permitting application and recertifications to be completed by mail; - (ii) Making documents available in large print, computer disc, or Braille; - (iii) Conducting home visits; - (iv) Providing an additional bedroom for a disabled family member's medical equipment; - (v) Permitting a higher utility allowance for the unit if a person with disabilities requires the use of specialized equipment related to the disability; - (vi) Permitting a family to have a service or assistance animal to assist a household member with a disability; - (vii) Allowing a SAHA-approved live-in aide to reside in the unit if that person is determined to be essential to the care of a person with disabilities, is not obligated for the support of the person with disabilities, and would not be otherwise living in the unit; and - (viii) Permitting an authorized designee to participate in the application or certification process and any other meetings with SAHA staff. - (b) Examples of reasonable accommodations within the Public Housing (PH) Program may include, but are not limited to, the following: - (i) Permitting application and recertifications to be completed by mail; - (ii) Making documents available in large print, compact disc, or Braille; - (iii) Conducting home visits; - (iv) Providing an additional bedroom for a disabled family member's medical equipment; - (v) Permitting a higher utility allowance for the unit if a person with disabilities requires the use of specialized equipment related to the disability; - (vi) Allowing a SAHA-approved live-in aide to reside in the unit if that person is determined to be essential to the care of a person with disabilities, is not obligated for the support of the person with disabilities, and would not be otherwise living in the unit; - (vii) Permitting an authorized designee to participate in the application or certification process and any other meetings with SAHA staff;
+(1) A "reasonable accommodation" is an adjustment made to a rule, policy, practice, or service that allows a person with a disability to have equal access to housing assistance.

+· / (a) Examples of reasonable accommodations within the Housing Choice Voucher (HCV) Program may include, but are not limited to, the following: (i) Permitting application and recertifications to be completed by mail; (ii) Making documents available in large print, computer disc, or Braille; (iii) Conducting home visits; (iv) Providing an additional bedroom for a disabled family member's medical equipment; (v) Permitting a higher utility allowance for the unit if a person with disabilities requires the use of specialized equipment related to the disability; (vi) Permitting a family to have a service or assistance animal to assist a household member with a disability; (vii) Allowing a SAHA-approved live-in aide to reside in the unit if that person is determined to be essential to the care of a person with disabilities, is not obligated for the support of the person with disabilities, and would not be otherwise living in the unit; and (viii) Permitting an authorized designee to participate in the application or certification process and any other meetings with SAHA staff. (b) Examples of reasonable accommodations within the Public Housing (PH) Program may include, but are not limited to, the following: (i) Permitting application and recertifications to be completed by mail; (ii) Making documents available in large print, compact disc, or Braille; (iii) Conducting home visits; (iv) Providing an additional bedroom for a disabled family member's medical equipment; (v) Permitting a higher utility allowance for the unit if a person with disabilities requires the use of specialized equipment related to the disability; (vi) Allowing a SAHA-approved live-in aide to reside in the unit if that person is determined to be essential to the care of a person with disabilities, is not obligated for the support of the person with disabilities, and would not be otherwise living in the unit;